DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

-However, what closeness and similarity exactly mean in relation to embeddings is not formalized.
-As you can see, closeness relates to syntactical closeness as well as semantic closeness without a distinction being made.
-Word and their exact opposite are close to each other because they can occur in the same context, i.e. the embeddings cannot distinguish the difference between the words larger and smaller.
-This is because embeddings are only based on the form of text, and not on meaning.
-Even if we have all original contexts, then the model would still not be able to distinguish antonyms like large and small.
+As you can see, similarity relates to syntactical similarity as well as semantic similarity without a distinction being made.
+Word and their exact opposite are close to each other because they can occur in the same context, i.e. with the context vector you cannot distinguish the difference between the words larger and smaller.
+This is because we only use the form of text, and not its meaning.

 ### Simple 'masks'